inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     .toDF(result_schema)
 ```

-There will be two stages in the DAG for Group By: one stage for the map function and a second for the reshuffling and reduce function.
+There will be two stages in the DAG for Group By:
+    - Stage 1: the map function
+    - Stage 2: the reshuffling and reduce function
 <br>
 <br>